Aikhjarto/osm2garmin/README.md

 * https://github.com/miramikes/garmin_hiking_map
 * https://github.com/Helius/osm2garmin

-If you want to modify the styles yourself, you can find an explanation of the syntac here: http://wiki.openstreetmap.org/wiki/Mkgmap/help/style_rules#Element_type_definition
+If you want to modify the styles yourself, you can find an explanation of the syntax here: http://wiki.openstreetmap.org/wiki/Mkgmap/help/style_rules#Element_type_definition

-TYP files define the look (shape, color) how items (streets, buildings, POI, landscape,...) are displayed on your Garmin device.
+TYP files define the way (shape, color) how items (streets, buildings, POI, landscape,...) are displayed on your Garmin device.
 There are serveral sources like

 * http://www.avdweb.nl/gps/garmin/improved-garmin-map-view-with-typ-files.html